lukafilipxvic/Pyzam/README.md

 ## Known Limitations
 ### Shazam API Call Limit (Error 429)
 Shazam allows up to 20 requests per minute.
-Hence, a proxy is recommended to improve ```--mixtape``` recognition speeds.
+Hence, a proxy is recommended to speed up recognition when using ```--mixtape```.

 ### 12 Second Sample Limit per request
 The maximum sample duration that Shazam allows is 12 seconds.
 Any audio after 12 seconds will not be recieved by Shazam.